August 4 - 6, 2023

 If you have not completed any races meeting the above qualifications, then you must submit a GPX file and letter to Wonderland Running that verify a wilderness activity or activities that sufficiently demonstrate your ability to complete this race.
 This is a discretionary process that is solely the decision of Wonderland Running.

 Once again, I cannot reiterate enough that this is NOT AT ALL ANYTHING CLOSE TO A BEGINNER LEVEL ULTRAMARATHON.
-We want very much for you to have a successful event.
+We want very much for you to have a successful race.
 While you will have a generous 48 hour cutoff, DO NOT underestimate how challenging this course is.
-For many of you, it will be the hardest thing you have ever done..
+For most of you, it will be the hardest thing you have ever done..

 100 Miler - Pacers